A Simple Guide to Understanding Orthodontic Treatments

 Orthodontic treatment cost is definitely a factor to consider and it is usually one that dissuades patients from availing care.
 This is because it can be quite expensive and the cost varies based

 on the city you live in.
 Moreover, the cost varies based on the type of braces you opt for when getting orthodontic treatment.
-Here is quick breakdown of average costs for easy reference.
+Here is a quick breakdown of average costs for easy reference.

 - Metal braces: Rs.39,100